gwdg/secure-hpc/tutorial/JobTemplate/README.md

 - `PATH_TO_DATA`: Path to data folder
 - `PATH_TO_UTILS`: Path to directory containing wrapper scripts
 - `PUBKEY_SERVER`: Public key of the hpc server for encryption of command.sh
-- `PRIVKEY_USER`: Private key of the user for identification on the cluster

 ### prepare_scripts